VoronDesign/VoronUsers/printer_mods/hartk1213/Voron0_Hinged_Top_Hat/Readme.md

 # final step
 ![here](Images/Assembly/FinalAssembly.png)

-Once the frame is moving correctly and everythings is working well together, add the panels to the top hat to enclose it completely there are 2 panels that go in the back the inner one can be left out, I originally didn't have the final rear printed panel but now that it's there , the inner rear panel is no longer needed
+Once the frame is moving correctly and everything is working well together, add the panels to the top hat to enclose it completely there are 2 panels that go in the back the inner one can be left out, I originally didn't have the final rear printed panel but now that it's there , the inner rear panel is no longer needed

 #### Screw size and locations